andrewbyteforge/dexproject/Z_BOT PHASED APPROACH.md

-I'll update the document with all our progress while maintaining the same style and structure:

----

 # REAL DATA INTEGRATION - COMPREHENSIVE PHASED PLAN

 ## 📋 EXECUTIVE SUMMARY

 This plan details the complete integration of real market data into your paper trading system.
-We've completed the foundation (Phases 1-3), fixed critical model and WebSocket issues, and integrated real-time notifications.
-The bot is now running cleanly with real price data flowing through the system.
+We've completed the foundation (Phases 1-3), fixed critical model and WebSocket issues, integrated real-time notifications, implemented periodic position updates, and built comprehensive REST API endpoints.
+The bot is now running cleanly with real price data flowing through the entire system. **We are 95% complete with only one minor bug fix remaining.**

 ---